alien204/dronesim/README.md

 # Drone Swarm Simulation

-This package will contain launch files and Python nodes for simulating a basic drone swarm in Gazebo using ROS.
+This package contains launch files and Python nodes for simulating a basic drone swarm in Gazebo using ROS.
+Only 1 agent in first commit, cannot get simulation display working.

 ## Usage